Skip to main content

 Will ETIAS work in all EU countries?

 No. ETIAS will work in all Schengen countries (including non-EU ones like Switzerland), but not in Ireland or Cyprus.
-EU membership doesn't determine ETIAS coverage.
+EU membership does not determine ETIAS coverage.

 Schengen membership is technically voluntary for EU states.
 Ireland opted out to maintain open borders with the UK (Common Travel Area).
 Bulgaria and Romania are joining gradually.
 Cyprus has border issues due to the island's division.